front-end-intermediate/session-11/readme.md

 ## Toggle Pirate

-Recall that only pirates have the complete property.
+Recall that only pirates have the 'complete' property.
 In our example it is intended to be used to toggle pirates as seen.

-Let add the toggle functionality to `addPirateToDom()` with a ternary operator:
+We'll add the toggle functionality to `addPirateToDom()` with a [ternary](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Conditional_Operator) operator:

 ```js
 function addPirateToDom(pirate){